Session 1: The Lancet - University of Oslo Commission on the Global Governance for Health: Political Origins of Health Inequities

 "The UiO-Lancet Commission Report, 4 years after"

-Ole Petter Ottersen MD, PhD is Professor of Medicine, vice-chancellor of the Karolinska Institute (Stockholm, Sweden) and former Rector (President) of University of Oslo (2009-2017).
+Ole Petter Ottersen MD, PhD is Professor of Medicine, President of the Karolinska Institute (Stockholm, Sweden) and former Rector (President) of University of Oslo (2009-2017).
 Ottersen was Dean of Science at the Medical Faculty, University of Oslo, from 2000 to 2002.

 In 2002 he was appointed Director of Centre for Molecular Biology and Neuroscience, a Centre of Excellence sponsored by the Research Council of Norway.
 From 2006 to 2009 Ottersen was Chief Editor of "Neuroscience" - the journal of the International Brain Research Organization (IBRO).
 Ottersen has received several international awards for his research on brain function and disease.
 He chaired the Lancet-University of Oslo Commission on Global Governance for Health whose report was launched on February 11, 2014.